manelpuig/rUBot_mecanum_ws/Documentation/02_rubot_mecanum_bringup.md

     </plugin>
   </gazebo>
   ```
-In this gazebo plugin, the kinematics of the robot configuration is defined:
-- **Forward kinematics**: obtains the robot velocity (linear and angular in /cmd_vel) and POSE (odometry) for speciffic robot wheel speeds
-- **Inverse kinematics**: obtains the robot wheels speeds for a desired robot velocity (linear and angular in /cmd_vel)

 We use a specific "display.launch" launch file where we specify the robot model we want to open in rviz with a configuration specified in "urdf.rviz":
 ```xml